ryan4yin/thiscute.world/content/posts/2024/Q1/my-experience-of-nixos/index.en.md

 A large part of the functionality previously achieved with various scripts and tools is now encapsulated in Nixpkgs, and you can enable it and pass a few key parameters to run it painlessly.
 The scripts in Nixpkgs have dedicated maintainers who update and fix any issues found by users, and any updates that haven't undergone CI and multiple stages of testing and validation, such as staging and unstable, won't enter the stable channel.

-The you I mentioned earlier is none other than myself.
+The "you" I mentioned earlier is none other than myself.

 Now, when I think back to the days when I struggled with systemd to run a simple little tool, I can't help but shed tears...
 If only I had known about NixOS earlier...

 ## The Declarative Configuration of NixOS - OS as Code

 People with some programming experience should know the importance of abstraction and modularization, as the complexity of a scenario increases, the benefits of abstraction and modularization also increase.
-The popularity of Terraform/Kubernetes, and even Spring Boot, reflects this.
+The popularity of Terraform, Kubernetes, and even Spring Boot, reflects this.
 NixOS's declarative configuration is also like this, as it encapsulates the underlying implementation details and has a community responsible for updating and maintaining these lower-level encapsulations.
 This greatly reduces my cognitive load and frees up my productivity.
 Its reproducibility also alleviates my concerns about breaking the system.

 NixOS is built on top of Nix, a functional package manager, drawing its design philosophy from Eelco Dolstra's paper [The Purely Functional Software Deployment Model].
 "Purely functional" means it has no side effects, much like a mathematical function $y = f(x)$, where the same NixOS configuration file (input parameter $x$) always yields the same NixOS system environment (output $y$).